jahanvi-dev/HTML/README.md

-# Pushing folder made in local device first to Github by git init
+# Pushing folder made in local device to Github by git init
-# Sharing what I have learnt in HTML(HyperText Markup Language)
+Sharing what I have learnt in HTML(HyperText Markup Language)